luqmanbarry/aro-classic-terraform/gitops/apps/platform/namespace-onboarding/README.md

 - the tenant Argo CD instance is disabled by default until an admin turns it on
 - this design uses Argo CD "apps in any namespace"
 - enabled tenant admin and deployer groups get namespace-scoped `Role` and `RoleBinding` objects so they can create `Application` objects in their approved namespaces
-- `ApplicationSet` in any namespace is enabled only for tenants where `allowApplicationSets: true`
+- `ApplicationSet` in any namespace is enabled only for tenants where `allow_application_sets: true`